Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/datafactory/sample2_cicd_auto_publish/DEPLOYMENT_STEPS.md

 ## Deploy To NEW Environment

 If you want to deploy the ADF to a new environment(stage), add a new stage in the YAML Pipleine file.
-For reference, check the [ADF Deployment YAML Pipleine for Multi Env file](./pipelines/adf-deployment-multi-env.yml).
+For reference, check the [ADF Deployment YAML Pipeline for Multi Env file.](./pipelines/adf-deployment-multi-env.yml)